GDPR Data Protection – Understand and Comply with GDPR Compliance in Business

 - Deeply go through 99 GDPR articles and learn all the essential terms from them

-- Achieve a cyber threat detection vendor and real-time monitoring system for data stored on cloud
+- Achieve a cyber threat detection vendor and real-time monitoring system for data stored on the cloud

 - Ensure that software developers are coding security practices at the time of product development